CarlosLeyvaAyala/Max-Sick-Gains/Help/tut-create-textures.md

 <figcaption>... pretty bad.</figcaption>
 </figure>

-Did you notice how the upper line of the 8-pack[^8pack] dissapears without a trace and how abs got progressively wider?
+Did you notice how the upper line of the 8-pack[^8pack] dissapears without a trace, serratus changing shapes and how abs got progressively wider?
 Also, look at these double lines:
 [^8pack]: Yeah... [that's a thing](https://duckduckgo.com/?q=8+pack&iax=images&ia=images).